sidc9/logging/Readme.md

 # Logging

-A simple wrapper around the [logrus library](https://github.com/sirupsen/logrus).
-This library defines a Logger interface which simplifies the logging framework.
+A simple wrapper around the [logrus library](https://github.com/sirupsen/logrus) with a Logger interface which simplifies the logging framework.
+This is NOT a logging library!
+This is just a thin wrapper around the logrus logging library.

 ## Motivation